-In 2021, the demand for the Antigua and Barbuda Citizenship by Investment (CBI) program increased by more than 30% compared to 2020.
-This number is set to rise as the trend of acquiring a second passport in such a volatile and uncertain world that we live in is gaining momentum.
+For the past few years, the demand for the Antigua and Barbuda Citizenship by Investment (CBI) program has been growing steadily.
+The number of applications is set to rise as the trend of acquiring a second passport in such a volatile and uncertain world that we live in is gaining momentum.

 Since the Antigua and Barbuda CBI is a popular choice among investors, high-net-worth individuals, and their families, it is natural that people have questions as they try to figure out if this program is right for them.